Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Method

 \subsection{Toy Experiment: Method Validation}

-We conduct a toy experiment to validate the claim in Theorem~\ref{thm:2}.
-This experiment investigates how Lipschitz-based regularization influences the preservation of the pretrained distribution when the model adapts to a new target.
-We employ a shallow diffusion model trained on 2D data sampled from Gaussians with shared variance and different means.
-As illustrated in Figure~\ref{fig:toy}, five classes are used in the pretraining phase, and a new class is introduced later.
-The model is first trained with the objective in Eq.~\eqref{eq:simple}, and then finetuned with different objectives.
+In this section, we present a visual analysis using toy data to validate the claims established in Theorems~\ref{thm:1} and~\ref{thm:2}.
+The experiment investigates how the proposed method influences the preservation of the pretrained distribution when the model adapts to a new target, in comparison to existing approaches.
+We employ diffusion models trained on 2D data sampled from Gaussians with shared variance and different means.
+As illustrated in Figure~\ref{fig:toy}, the leftmost figures show the pretrained distribution of five classes (top) and an introduced class to be learned (in yellow, bottom).
+The other four figures present the outcomes of personalization under different objectives.

-Lipschitz regularization leads to better preservation of the pretrained distribution as shown in Figure~\ref{fig:toy}.
-When finetuning is performed solely with Eq.~\eqref{eq:simple}, the pretrained distribution collapses.
-Using Eq.~\eqref{eq:db} partially preserves the selected class (shown in deep blue), but the rest of the pretrained distribution is not maintained.
-In contrast, when Lipschitz-based regularization is applied as in Algorithm~\ref{algo}, the model better preserves the original distribution while still adapting to the new data.
-This empirical result suggests that, unlike conventional methods that primarily preserve the subject class (e.g., ``dog'' in ``a my dog in the snow''), our approach can retain broader contextual generality (e.g., ``the snow'') during personalization.
-This also demonstrates that the proposed method can maintain the pretrained distribution even without explicit access to the original training data, making it more suitable for personalization scenarios with limited data and complex distributions.
+These results demonstrate that the proposed regularization preserves the pretrained distribution more effectively than conventional objectives.
+When trained with Eq.~\ref{eq:simple}, the pretrained distribution is not preserved.
+Using Eq.~\ref{eq:db} partially preserves the selected class (shown in deep blue), but the rest of the pretrained classes are not maintained.
+In contrast, applying our method as in Algorithm~\ref{algo} enables the model to better preserve the original distribution while still adapting to the new data.
+This empirical result suggests that, unlike conventional methods which primarily preserve the subject class (e.g., ``\texttt{dog}'' in ``\texttt{my dog in the snow}''), the proposed regularization retains broader contextual generality (e.g., ``\texttt{the snow}'') during personalization.
+It further demonstrates that the method can maintain the pretrained distribution without requiring explicit access to the original training data, making it well-suited for personalization scenarios with limited data and complex distributions.